The Design in Mental Health Awards are considered nationally as the most prestigious Awards for the design and build community in mental healthcare.

 • Robust, durable and safe

-• Meet generally accepted anti-ligature requirements unless specifically developed for dementia
+• Meet generally accepted reduced ligature requirements unless specifically developed for dementia

 Eligibility: